HSLdevcom/transitlog-server/README.md

 ## What it does

 The goal is to combine and analyze data from both the [JORE history API](https://github.com/HSLdevcom/jore-history-graphql) as well as the HFP history API.
 In the beginning, all data processing was done in the Transitlog UI which wasn't ideal.
 The amount of data is very large and it would make the UI lag as the user triggered fetches.
-Thus we wanted to move all general JORE and HFP queries to this server, filter the data, combine it, and deliver a unified GraphQL API that provides fully processed data that the UI can render.
+Thus we moved all general JORE and HFP queries to this server, to filter the data, combine it, and deliver a unified GraphQL API that provides fully processed data that the UI can render.

 Transitlog-server will also provide (and enable) new features that are not currently available in the UI, such as traffic flow visualization with history, calculated from the HFP data.